wotakumoe/wotaku/docs/glossary/audio.md

 ![](/glossary/audio/spec/16.jpg)

-This is spectrogram of a 16/44.1 flac file.
+This is a spectrogram of a 16/44.1 flac file.
 The source is lossless.
-A 44.1 kHz FLAC file can support frequencies up to 22.05 kHz (like FLAC 24/48).
+A 44.1 kHz FLAC file can support frequencies up to 22.05 kHz.
 The audio contains 2 channels, so each channel is encoded at 22.05 kHz.
 This spectrogram shows frequencies up to around 50dB extending up to 22.05 kHz, which is a great indicator of a truly lossless file.

 == MP3 320